What Two Molecules Easily Pass Through The Membrane

 Before diving into the specifics of O₂ and CO₂ diffusion, it is helpful to review the basic architecture of the plasma membrane:

 The hydrophobic core is the main barrier to polar or charged substances.
-Molecules that are small, non‑polar, and relatively lipophilic can dissolve in this lipid region and diffuse down their concentration gradient.
+On the flip side, molecules that are small, non‑polar, and relatively lipophilic can dissolve in this lipid region and diffuse down their concentration gradient.
 This passive process is driven solely by thermodynamics; no energy input or carrier protein is required.

 Why Oxygen and Carbon Dioxide Diffuse So Easily